 - 4 medium-large ripe bananas

-- Pure canola oil spray (keeps phyllo from drying out)
+- Pure canola oil spray (keeps phyllo from drying out–may substitute parchment paper and a little non-dairy milk)

 - 4 tablespoons Date-Sweetened Chocolate Sauce (recipe below)